Less than Angels: Analysis

 Less Than Angels is set in a period of social change which is subtly represented within the novel's plot and setting.
 Pym sought to precisely describe life in post-war England, with life slowly returning to normal but the impacts of rationing and great loss of life still evident.

 The novel is largely concerned with the activities of a group of anthropologists, and is to some extent based on the author's own experiences working at the International African Institute in London.
-Pym wrote, "[i]t is surely appropriate that anthropologists, who spend their time studying life and behaviour in various societies should be studied in their turn".
+Pym wrote, "It is surely appropriate that anthropologists, who spend their time studying life and behaviour in various societies should be studied in their turn".